Who Is Gina Rodriguez?

 After appearing in Sleeping With the Fishes (2013), Rodriguez had an opportunity to be cast in Lifetime's Devious Maids.
 As alluring as the opportunity was to advance her career, she felt in her gut that something wasn't right and decided not to be part of the cast; she later explained that she didn't want to fall into the Latino stereotype of being cheap labor.
 “I found it limiting for the stories that Latinos have,” she admitted in 2014 during a Television Critics Association conference.

-Coincidentally, Rodriguez shares similar qualities to that of her character Jane Villanueva.
-Just as Jane is smart, independent and courageous, Rodriguez is the same and loves the show for not shying away from controversial issues like abortion, immigration and racial stereotypes.
+Rodriguez found she shared similar qualities to that of her character, Jane Villanueva, as both are smart, independent and courageous.
+Additionally, she loved the way the show was unafraid to take on controversial issues like abortion, immigration and racial stereotypes.

 The success of Jane the Virgin was matched with Rodriguez's Golden Globe win for Best Actress in a Television Series Musical or Comedy in 2015 and her acceptance speech about the importance of representation went viral.